Information Regarding Donations to Charities

 - Deadline for receipt of completed applications is 1 May at 12h00 (noon) Central European Time (CET) of each year.
 This date also applies to any supporting documentation.

-- The 2021 funding application, guidelines and checklist documentation (English) is now available for download.
+- The 2022 funding application, guidelines and checklist documentation (English) is now closed.

 CHARITY APPLICATION PROCESS

 - General application for funding: (Of the charities selected Belgian charities receive 35% of the bazaar proceeds and International Charities receive 65% of the proceeds).
 The donation is made in the December after the bazaar.

 - Emergency applications for funding: Only exceptional or extremely urgent cases.
 The funding will not exceed €2.000 and a donations can be made at any time.